2 Recipe - Changing chords

 2. Make three MIDI clips in each track.

 3. Prepare a MIDI clip with 8 to 10 notes within the scale of C major, G major, F major in each clip within the tracks.
-Avoiding the 3rd of the scale will make the chords tonally “ambiguous”, and avoiding (major) 7ths will help the sounds produced blend between tracks and clips (see the Chapter 18 on Scales for more discussion of scales in generative ambient music).
+Avoiding the 3rd of the scale will make the chords tonally “ambiguous”, and avoiding (major) 7ths will help the sounds produced blend between tracks and clips (see the Chapter 18 on Scales for more discussion of scales in generative music).
 Use the Scale button in the MIDI clip to only show notes within the scale.
 The chords suggested are arbitrary, but the recipe will work best if you use scales or chord intervals that are “next door” to each other in the cycle of 5ths - https://en.wikipedia.org/wiki/Circle_of_fifths).
 See the screenshots below for a visual representation of what I mean.

 4. Use random note probability on notes in the chord.
 Set the root notes of each clip to 75% probability, and set other notes at about 50-60% probability so that each time the clip triggers, the note choice / chord is different.
 This will mean that sometimes the chord will have 4 notes, but it could vary between 2 and 7… (in fact it could vary between none and 8, but the the extremes are very unlikely).
 Having higher probability on the root notes favours these notes within the chord, but if that probability is slightly less than 100% then you’ll not ALWAYS get that anchoring from the root note.